Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

 ## Thermometric Properties Of A Liquid
 1. It must expand uniformly over a wide range of temperature.
 2. It must have low melting point & high boiling point.
-3. It must be clearly visible / opaque.
+3. It must be clearly visible/opaque.
 4. It must not stick to the glass tube.